cad324/Trend-Global/documents/design-journey.md

 [Tell us the purpose of the website and what it is all about.]

+- The purpose of the website is to communicate information about the mission of Trend International and its products.
+The content of the site will include a full catalogue of their products, trending products, the mission of Trend International, and a contact page for inquiries.

 #### Client Needs and Wants (Clive)

 [Collect your client's needs and wants for the website.
 Come up with several appropriate design ideas on how those needs may be met.
 In the **Memo** field, justify your ideas and add any additional comments you have.
 There is no specific number of needs required for this, but you need enough to do the job.]